Early learning through music: 5 core values at the heart of the Musical Child Approach

 1. All children are born musical.

-It is one of their multiple intelligences.
-Therefore, we believe that they have a right to maximise their innate ability and need music education early to lay the foundation for music appreciation and participation throughout their lives.
-Musicality needs to be nurtured before the age of one because babies begin to ‘prune out’ their highly-stocked neuronal system at that age. and if their musical impulses are not encouraged by their loved ones those opportunities will be lost.
+Early learning through music is one of their multiple intelligences.
+Therefore, we believe that they have a right to maximise their innate ability.
+The need music education early and often to lay the foundation for music appreciation and participation throughout their lives.
+Musicality needs to be nurtured before the age of one because babies begin to ‘prune out’ their highly-stocked neuronal system at that age.
+If their musical impulses and preferences are not encouraged by their loved ones, those opportunities will be lost 😢.

 2. Learning in music supports learning in other areas